roydejong/BeatSaberServerBrowser/README.md

 ## FAQs / Troubleshooting

+### How do I play custom songs?
+You need to have MultiplayerExtensions installed to play custom songs.

+If you are the host, you must also have BeatTogether installed, and have BeatTogether selected as your server.

+Custom songs do NOT work on Official Servers.

 ### Does cross-play work?
 🎉 Yes!
 Beat Saber has enabled cross-play for all platforms on official servers.

-In addition, unofficial servers like BeatTogether always allow cross play.
+Unofficial servers like BeatTogether always allow cross play.

 The Server Browser will now show all games regardless of the host's platform.